Socio-Development/components/README.md

 </Component>
 ```

-Every component has their name as the main class identifier.
+Components must have their name as the root class.

 ```javascript
 export function Component() {